Ivan Vargić: Rijeka

-Lazio
+Lazio and loans

 On 1 February 2016, both Croatian and Italian press reported that Lazio have signed Vargić for a fee of €2.7 million.
 Lazio immediately sent Vargić on loan to Rijeka until 30 June 2016.

-Loan to Anorthosis Famagusta

 On 3 September 2018, Vargić joined Cypriot club Anorthosis Famagusta on a season-long loan.

-Loan to Koper

 On 6 February 2020, he joined Koper in Slovenia on loan until the end of the 2019–20 season.
+Koper activated buyout clause and he stayed in the club until June 2021.

+Return to Croatia

+After spending two seasons in 3rd-tier Croatian club Krk, he retired from professional football in June 2024.

 International career

 Vargić was a member of Croatia under-21 national team.
 On 12 November 2014, he made his senior national team debut in a friendly game against Argentina, entering as a substitute for Lovre Kalinić.
 Vargić went on to cap his national side for two more times, and the last match of his national career being against Northern Ireland in 2016.